wwweather/grassroots/favourite-drinks.md

 Some fashionable energetic drinks, or very classic

-Lemonades, smoothies, and other pure and still,
+Lemonades, smoothies, and other pure & still,

 So, and milk, and vegan milk, kefir